Q: How long is the program?

-A: Our graduate classes are held on the main campus in Bethany.
+A: Our graduate classes are held on the main campus in Bethany or 100% online.

 Q: When does the MASMA program start?

-A: Our master’s program has start dates in January and September.
+A: Bethany, OK campus groups and 100% online groups start in the Fall and Spring each year.
 Contact the School of Kinesiology for the exact dates.

 Q: What is a cohort?

 A: A cohort, defined within its context, is a group of classmates starting and continuing a particular degree program together, taking courses in their designed sequential order through completion.